 It is unbelievable how some e-commerce websites lose the sale just because they prefer to put additional annoying rules that make consumers abandon the process at the very end.

 The truth is, lot of webshops have illogical checkout process that is hard to understand, and sometimes is even more complex than the International Space Program!

 ACTION ITEM: Check your "cart abandon rate", it should tell you how many visitors have landed on your site, selected a product, started the checkout process and abandoned - returned to where they originally came from, by hitting the back button.

-HOW TO SOLVE THIS: Try to critically evaluate, then cut the number of steps in your checkout process and make them more intuitive.
+HOW TO SOLVE THIS: Review and cut the number of steps in your checkout process and make them more intuitive.
 Start working on UI/UX improvements.

 Also, encourage shoppers to create a profile, but do not force them!
 Use an effective, ethical bribery - give a discount or a freebie in exchange for an email address.